-In the proofs we fulfill a promise from \cite[\S5]{Sh:589} about using $J[f,D]$ from Definition \ref{0.C} instead of the nice filters used in \cite{Sh:497} and, to some extent, in early versions of this work.
-This work is continued in Larson-Shelah \cite{LrSh:925} and will be continued in \cite{Sh:F1078}.
+In the proofs we fulfill a promise from \cite[\S5]{Sh:589} about using $J[f,D]$ from Definition \ref{0.C} instead of the nice filters used in \cite{Sh:497} and, to some extent, in early versions of this work which require going through inner models to prove their existence.
+This work is continued in Larson-Shelah \cite{LrSh:925} and will be continued in \cite{Sh:1005}.
 On a different line with weak choice (say DC$_{\aleph_0} + \text{ AC}_\mu,\mu$ fixed): see \cite{Sh:938}, \cite{Sh:955} and \cite{Sh:F1039}.
 The present work fits the thesies of \cite{Sh:g} which in particular says: it is better to look at $\langle \lambda^{\aleph_0}:\lambda$ a cardinality$\rangle$ then at $\langle 2^\lambda:\lambda$ a cardinal$\rangle$.
 Here instead well ordering ${\cP}(\lambda)$ we well order $[\lambda]^{\aleph_0}$, this is enough for much.

-A simply stated conclusion is \begin{conclusion} [DC] Assume every $[\lambda]^{\aleph_0}$ is well ordered for every $\lambda$.
+A simply stated conclusion is (see \ref{c20}) \begin{conclusion} [DC] Assume $[\lambda]^{\aleph_0}$ is well ordered for every $\lambda$.

 1) If $2^{2^\kappa}$ is well ordered \then \, for every $\lambda,[\lambda]^\kappa$ is well ordered.